Committee Member Biographies

 Sydney Bradner-Jacobs

 Sydney Bradner-Jacobs is an activist and FDR-New Deal Democrat.
 She was appointed to represent Council District 5 on the DC DCC in May 2022 and was later elected to that post in November 2022.
-She has served as Vice Chair since December 2022.
+She served as Vice Chair from 2022-25, and since 2025, has served as our Chair.

 A lifelong Democrat and Eastern Shore native, Sydney got influenced to get more involved in politics after Sen. Bernie Sanders's 2016 presidential campaign when she saw how many like-minded, ordinary working class people were supporting progressive candidates or themselves running for public office.
 Since earning her B.A. from Wesley College in May 2017, where she became the first openly trans woman of her alma mater to graduate, Sydney has been an activist, canvassing and setting up events for candidates on the Shore.
 Running (unsuccessfully) as a female DNC delegate for Bernie Sanders for MD-01 in 2020 prompted Sydney to later run, and win a seat on the DC DCC.
-During the 2022 gubernatorial election cycle, Sydney spearheaded the DCC’s most ambitious door-to-door canvassing effort of the last decade, personally knocking at least half of the Democratic doors in Dorchester County.
-In her role as Vice Chair, she currently leads many of the activities designed to widen and deepen the DCC’s reach throughout Dorchester.
-Sydney cares deeply about tackling rural and systemic inequalities of Dorcehster, trans issues, and making Dorchester County more competitive for Democrats in the future.
-Additionally, Sydney leads the Pride Caucus Chair for the Young Democrats of Maryland.
+Since joining the DC DCC, Sydney spearheaded the DCC’s most ambitious door-to-door canvassing effort of the last decade in Dorchester, personally knocking at least half of the Democratic doors in the county, served as one of the 118 Maryland 2024 Kamala Harris female DNC delegates, where she voted to historically nominate Kamala Harris for the Democratic nominee as president after President Biden dropped out, and helped create a strong and active Democratic Party in Dorchester.
+Sydney cares deeply about tackling rural and systemic inequalities of Dorchester and making Dorchester County more competitive for Democrats in the future.

 Kate Gibson